ConsVin/hw_conv2d/README.md

 - Design has constant logic complexity of the critical path (multiplexor 2 to 1)

 **Drawback**
-- Because of the mesh (or 2D grid) structure, where each element has two inputs, this design is not suitable for SRL or BRAM, resource efficient, memory storage
+- Because of the mesh (or 2D grid) structure, where each element has two inputs, this design is not suitable for SRL or BRAM, resource efficient memory storage

 ### Version 2.
 SRL-Friendly
 **Benefits**
-- Feasable for SRL implementation, (N-K)*K registers can be fitted to SRL or BRAM (in future)
+- Feasable for SRL implementation, (N-K)*K registers can be fitted to SRL or BRAM (in the future)

 **Drawback**
 - Data-input (1 to K) demultiplexor and output multiplexors  (K to 1)  may affect critical path in case of large K (> 32)